Concrete X-Ray (GPR)

 Call Or Request A Quote Online

 At Texas Cutting and Coring, we understand the necessity of detecting potential high-risk factors in the early stages of a construction project.
 Let us assist you using our concrete x-ray technology to thoroughly evaluate your work site.
 Our scanning services can help to address possible hazards that could impact your plans and delay your schedule.
 We have years of experience in this aspect of commercial and municipal construction.
-Call or request a quote online to begin your consultation, today!
+Call-Us or request a quote online to begin your consultation, today!

 Laredo/Rio Grande Valley